About Crossland Engineering

 Andy Crossland, the Owner and Founder of Crossland Engineering, received his Bachelor's degree in Mechanical Engineering with a focus in Energy Systems from the University of Central Florida in 2008.
 He is a licensed Professional Engineer in the State of Hawaii, a LEED Accredited Professional for Building Design and Construction, and is an active member in the leadership of the local ASHRAE and USGBC Hawaii Chapters.
 With 8 years of experience in the industry, Andy has proven himself to be a leader in his field and has designed and completed many outstanding, energy efficient, award winning, and LEED-certified projects as an integral member of a number of great design teams.

-In 2016, Andy founded Crossland Engineering where he serves as the Owner and Principal Mechanical Engineer.
+In 2016, Andy founded Crossland Engineering where he assumes the roles of Owner and Principal Mechanical Engineer.
 His passion for Mechanical Engineering, combined with varied and comprehensive experience in the industry across many different markets and mechanical systems, allow Crossland Engineering to provide our clients with remarkable results for every project alongside a deep devotion to personalized and caring service.

 The path Andy has taken to starting Crossland Engineering is filled with interesting stories, experiences, and projects along the way.
 To find out more, continue reading his biography below or click the link on this page to be directed to his LinkedIn profile.